The Canvas Universal Guidelines include the following components to be posted on all courses in advance of the first day of class:

 - Regular use of the Announcement function in CANVAS, first prior to the semester start date and then throughout the terms to communicate with students to update students about changes and clarifications regarding CANVAS usage, (e.g., syllabus, due dates, assignment details, and course content).

 - Full use of “Assignments” and “Gradebook” for all assessed course elements.
-Assignments should be created and posted to receive and grade student submissions; evaluations should be completed in Gradebook and grading and feedback on assignments should be completed in a timely fashion, so that students can track their learning progress.
+Assignments should be created and posted to receive and grade student submissions; evaluations should be completed in Gradebook and grading and feedback on assignments should be completed in a timely fashion so that students can track their learning progress.

 Canvas training and support are provided by the Instructional Technology and Design Services team, ITDS.
-ITDS staff provide frequent trainings in Canvas, both introductory and advanced, and are also available for one-to-one consultations as faculty seek to best utilize this essential tool.
+ITDS staff provide frequent training in Canvas, both introductory and advanced, and are also available for one-to-one consultations as faculty seek to best utilize this essential tool.